 The list of delicious Filipino food goes on and on!
 Of course, this includes the abundance of fresh seafood!
 Living in the UK for quite some time now, I have tried some handy alternative recipe’s to cook my favourite Filipino food using the ingredients that I can buy at the local shops here in the UK.

 Filipino food definitely makes me feel closer to home!
-Special mention to my favourite – Jolibee that will soon open up their first branch here in the UK.
+Special mention to my favourite – Jollibee that will soon open up their first branch here in the UK.
 I also love British food.

 Beautiful beaches and landscapes

 The Philippines is the home of some of the most beautiful beaches in the world!

 Philippines archipelago has 7000+ islands with gorgeous beaches, beautiful waterfalls and stunning landscapes.
 I’m sure there’s one Philippine island that will definitely captivate your heart.

 Buzzing city streets

 Growing up in the concrete jungle of Manila, my ears got used to the chaos and buzz of the megacity.
 The lively energy of the city gives me an upbeat vibe and enthusiasm!
 Here are some safety tips when travelling to the Philippines.